 As of January 1, 2007, we had approximately \$93 million of unrecognized tax benefits.
 If recognized, approximately \$83 million, net of federal tax expense, would be recorded as a reduction of income tax expense.
-There have been no significant changes to these amounts during the quarter ended March 31, 2007.
+There have been no significant changes to these amounts as of June 30, 2007.